RetiredWizard/PyDOS_virtkeyboard/README.md

-## PyDOS-virtkeyboard - PyDOS running on a tablet?
+## PyDOS_virtkeyboard - PyDOS running on a tablet?

 **The modules needed to add virtual keyboard support to PyDOS**